- Student Employment

 Labor Day; Campus Closed

 How to Apply

-All students are required to apply for financial aid every year.
+Students seeking financial aid are required to apply every year.
 Start the process by completing the Free Application for Federal Student Aid (FAFSA).
 Although applying for financial aid is basically the same for all students, there are additional requirements and/or rules for different populations.
 For a tutorial on completing the FAFSA, see www.colorado.edu/finaid/fafsasteps.html.